A Bayesian Model of Dose-Response for Cancer Drug Studies: Posterior inference

 \subsection{Conditioning heuristic}

-Elliptical slice sampling schemes like GASS can suffer from poor mixing when the likelihood overwhelms the prior.
-In this case, the angle of the ellipse will be very sharp, causing the sampler to have a small region of the posterior that it can jump to with non-negligible probability at each step. \citet{fagan:etal:2016:analytic-slice-sampling} suggest using an expectation propagation for generic truncated normals.
-In the case of BTF, the prior parameters for $W$ are a function of $V$, and vice versa.
-Thus, expectation propagation would need to be performed every iteration of the Gibbs sampler, which would considerably increase the computational cost of inference.
+Elliptical slice sampling schemes like GASS can suffer from poor mixing when the likelihood overwhelms the multivariate normal prior.
+In such settings, the sampled ellipses, which are generated with respect the prior and not the likelihood, may only have a small region centered around the current sample with likelihood comparable with the current likelihood, causing the chain to take only very small steps.
+Motivated by this observation, \citet{fagan:etal:2016:analytic-slice-sampling} suggest performing expectation propagation \citep{minka:2001:expectation-propagation} to better align the prior with likelihood.
+Unfortunately, in the context of BTF this is impractical as the prior parameters for $W$ are a function of $V$, and vice versa, which would require us to perform expectation propagation every iteration of the Gibbs sampler.

+We instead approximate the entire tensor once at the start by a nonnegative, monotone tensor factorization.
+To do this, we find an approximate solution to the optimization problem,

+The approximation solution to \cref{eqn:mono_nmf} is found via alternating constrained minimization for the rows and columns; we run the alternating minimization procedure until convergence.